WebDesigner32/MovieTrailer/README.md

 1. Install Python.

-2. After the project code is downloaded, keep the files in the directory.

-3. Open the project file entertainment_center.py in IDLE and then run it.
+2. After the project is downloaded, open the project file entertainment_center.py in IDLE and then run it.

-4. Upon running the file, the browser will display the Movie Trailer site.
+3. Upon running the file, the browser will display the Movie Trailer site.

-Alternatively, one could click the Download ZIP button and then open the contents immediately.
-From these contents, one would select the HTML version of fresh_tomatoes and then open it.
-The project will be displayed in the browser without a loss in functionality.

 ##**Sources**